optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Current situation

-Currently we have four arguments of `maximize`, `minimize` and related functions that let the user specify bounds:
+Currently we have four arguments of `maximize`, `minimize`, and related functions that let the user specify bounds:

 ```python